 Religious culture deserves careful attention since most religious cultures are very strong.
 Religions explicitly teach, and in most cases demand (i.e. the ten commandments), certain values, behaviors, and beliefs.
 In many cases, this can be a good thing since most religions seek to instill good values, behaviors, and beliefs.
 In this way, our religion can support our family culture, making it stronger.

-I firmly believe that almost all religions have good intentions.
+I firmly believe that most religions have good intentions.
 They are sincerely seeking to improve the lives of their membership.
-However, this doesn’t mean they don’t make mistakes or miss the mark on occasion.
+However, this doesn’t mean they don’t make mistakes or miss the mark on occasion (See "40+ Tactics Used by Controlling Groups").
 For this reason, I think it is important to approach one’s own religion with an open mind, seeking to maximize its positive influence on one’s family and minimize its potentially negative influence.
 Here are two ways in which your religion, while having good intentions may be impeding your efforts to build a strong family culture: